ttkorhonen/e3pages/docs/kb/training/workbook/4_startup_scripts.md

 In this lesson, you'll learn how to do the following:

-* Build the startup script for an IOC in e3.
+* Have an IOC communicate with a (simulated) device
-* Understand different methods of using EPICS functions within startup scripts.
-* Understand the local setup for *database* and *protocol* files.
-* Add common (global) modules to the IOC.
+* How to load and configure certain common EPICS modules

 ---